Dr Claire Martin

 Consultant Cardiologist and Electrophysiologist

-After specialist training at Papworth Hospital, she undertook clinical fellowships at two world-leading cardiac centres: Barts Heart Centre and subsequently at the Hopital du Haut-Leveque, Bordeaux, through funding from a prestigious European Society of Cardiology Training Grant.
+After specialist training at Royal Papworth Hospital, she undertook clinical fellowships at two world-leading cardiac centres: Barts Heart Centre and the Hopital du Haut-Leveque, Bordeaux, through funding from a prestigious European Society of Cardiology Training Grant.

 Education and Training

 MRCP, London 2007

 British Heart Rhythm Accreditation in Devices and Electrophysiology 2016

 Member of the Royal College of Physicians, London.

 Member of the General Medical Council (registration number: 6110131).